avinash-developer/Pandora_NDSS_2026/README.md

 - The `data/` folder contains *ready-to-use* CSVs (smaller, preprocessed variants) stored via **Git LFS**.
 The raw PCAP archives are not required for AE reproduction.
 - If cloning manually, run `git lfs pull` after cloning to fetch the large files.
-- Scripts automatically detect CUDA/GPU; if absent they fall back to CPU.
+- Scripts automatically detect CUDA/GPU; if absent, they fall back to CPU.
+- The results might vary based on CPU and GPU, with a negligible margin from actual results.

 ---

 # Contact / citation

 If you use this artifact in your work, cite the PANDORA paper (see `Pandora_NDSS2026.pdf` in repo).
 For issues or questions, open an issue on the repository or contact the authors (see paper header).
 This README and reproduction instructions were prepared from the artifact's AE documentation (AE.docx).

----

-# License

-See the repository `LICENSE` file for licensing details.
-If no license file is present, contact the authors before reusing code or data.

 ---